deepin-community/python3.12/Doc/library/multiprocessing.rst

       Connection objects themselves can now be transferred between processes using :meth:`Connection.send` and :meth:`Connection.recv`.

-   .. versionadded:: 3.3
-      Connection objects now support the context management protocol -- see :ref:`typecontextmanager`.  :meth:`~contextmanager.__enter__` returns the
+      Connection objects also now support the context management protocol -- see :ref:`typecontextmanager`.  :meth:`~contextmanager.__enter__` returns the
       connection object, and :meth:`~contextmanager.__exit__` calls :meth:`close`.